 A significant number of pages have already been taken out of the transaction printing segment simply through the transition of production from toner to inkjet printing technology.
 As part of that transition, preprinted forms were replaced with white paper.
 That enabled flexibility in document designs and allowed static content to be made variable.
 This flexibility and variability resulted in fewer overall pieces of paper and some reduction in "clicks" on the press.
 This reduction was independent of paper suppression initiatives and, in most cases, did not result in fewer envelopes mailed.
-However, the flexibility and redesign process sometimes made it easier to paper experience enough to drive them online.
+However, the flexibility and redesign process sometimes made it easier to the number of pieces mailed.
+Some companies resisted redesigning their mailed communications and instead put their efforts into development of robust online environments hoping that customers would dislike the paper experience enough to drive them online.
 Given the opportunity, many customers prefer to take advantage of the online environment and also continue to receive their printed statements.
 Customers are not necessarily motivated in the ways that businesses expect.
 More importantly, customers can just as easily be driven away by poor design as driven online.